harness/developer-hub/docs/code-repository/config-repos/mirror.md

 ### Test the mirror

-To test the trigger and verify that mirroring works, create a branch in the source repo.
+To test the trigger and verify that mirroring works, create a branch on the source repo.

 Branch creation should activate the trigger and run the mirror pipeline.

 In Harness, you can [view the build](/docs/continuous-integration/use-ci/viewing-builds) to monitor the pipeline's progress and inspect pipeline inputs and outputs.

-If the run is successful, you can check that the new branch is present in the target repo.
+If the run is successful, you can check that the new branch is present on the target repo.

 ## Race conditions can occur in two-way mirrors

 With bidirectional sync there is a chance of race conditions where both repos update the same reference before one could get synced.

-In this scenario, the mirror script in this pipeline doesn't overwrite any changes in the target repo.
+In this scenario, the mirror script in this pipeline doesn't overwrite any changes on the target repo.
 Instead, the sync fails until the conflict is resolved.

 If sync fails due to race conditions in two-way mirroring, you must manually inspect and mitigate the issue.
 For example, you might need to fix the reference conflict between the two repos and manually get both repos on the same SHA.
 After that, the mirror script (and automatic syncing through triggers) should work again.